DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Implementations should consider the following security aspects:

 1. **Key Management**:
-   - Resolvers MUST rotate their short-term key pairs at least every 24 hours
+   - Resolvers MUST rotate their short-term key pairs at most every 24 hours
-   - Previous secret keys MUST be securely erased after rotation
+   - Previous secret keys MUST be discarded after rotation
    - Provider secret keys used for certificate signing SHOULD be stored in hardware security modules (HSMs)
    - Example: A resolver might generate new key pairs daily at midnight UTC

 2. **Nonce Management**:
    - Nonces MUST NOT be reused for a given shared secret
-   - Clients SHOULD include timestamps in their nonces to prevent replay attacks
+   - Clients can include timestamps in their nonces in order to quickly discard stale responses
-   - Resolvers SHOULD verify that nonces are within a reasonable time window (e.g., ±5 minutes)
    - Example: A nonce might be constructed as: `timestamp || random_bytes`

 3. **Padding**: